nstapleton1/ChainLinkHackathonFall2022/README.md

 Use nodejs and web3.js to better connect UX to contract

-buffer download of images from IPFS to improve user experience
+Buffer download of images from IPFS to improve user experience

-create NFTs to reward users and allow access to other levels
+Create NFTs to reward users and allow access to other levels

-put entire website on IPFS
+Put entire website on IPFS